Now you can share screen content directly to employees working remotelyFind out moreclose

 Laptops, PCs and screens may be the crux of traditional presentations and digital signs but iPads are quickly joining the line-up.
 Familiar and with a wealth of benefits that come with being connected to the Apple App Store, the iPad is a strong contender for your digital signage display.
-If you’re holding a presentation or event the iPad fits in your hand as a gateway to your website, images, videos and social media.
-Fix it in place with a tool such as a Bouncepad and you have a powerful digital sign within your store, hospital or school.
+Fix it in place with a tool such as a Bouncepad and you have a powerful digital sign within your store, bar, hospital or school.

 The first thing people ask about using an iPad as a digital sign: is an iPad commercially reliable?
-The truth is, traditional digital signage displays stick to what are called ‘commercial grade’ TV screens.
-These are (expensive) screens specifically built to be used within a commercial setting such as a large retail store or train platform.
-The benefit of commercial grade is that the technology is built for an ‘always on’ environment with longer manufacturer warranties and a higher tolerance for dust, heat, cold and the like.
-However, whilst the traditional Apple iPads aren’t build for commercial use, they still do the job very well.
+The truth is, traditional digital signage displays stick to what are called "commercial grade" devices.
+These are (expensive) screens specifically built to be used within a commercial setting such as in a retail store window, or as an advertising platform.
+The benefit of commercial grade is that the technology is built for an "always on" environment with longer manufacturer warranties and a higher tolerance for dust, heat, cold and the like.
+However, whilst traditional Apple iPads aren’t build for commercial use, they still can do the job very well.